Adhira-Deogade/Topic-modeling/README.md

 # Topic-modeling

-**Summary:** Identifying the topics or subjects of the document by accounting the frequency of topic and untimately classifying documents based on their topics.
+**Summary:** Identifying the different topics/ subjects in the document by accounting the frequency of occurance of those topics and thereby ultimately classifying documents into their topics.

 [Topic modeling](https://en.wikipedia.org/wiki/Topic_model) is a statistical model to discover semantic structures in text body.
 The "topics" produced by topic modeling techniques are clusters of similar words.
 A document typically concerns multiple topics in different proportions; thus, in a document that is 10% about cats and 90% about dogs, there would probably be about 9 times more dog words than cat words.
 In this example, I have created a Topic modeling for 2 wikipedia web pages using Latent Dirichlet allocation (LDA).